 3. Use a fast ISO setting on a digital camera when taking baseball photos.

-ISO 400 is good, 800 is better, and 1000 or 3200 is often even better — or absolutely necessary.
+ISO 800 is good, 1600 is better, and 3200 or 6400 is often even better — or absolutely necessary.
 That's because you want to use the fastest possible shutter speed to stop the action.
-But what about grain/noise?
+But what about ISO noise?

 4. Show the player's facial expression, if possible.